Alpha Phi Alpha: History: 1919–1949

 Alpha Phi Alpha supported legal battles against segregation.
 Some of its members who were trial lawyers argued many of the nation's major court cases involving civil rights and civil liberties.
 The case styled Murray v.
-Pearson (1935) was initiated by the fraternity and successfully argued by Alpha men Thurgood Marshall and Charles Houston to challenge biases at the university which had no laws requiring segregation in its colleges.
+Pearson (1935) was initiated by the fraternity and successfully argued by Alpha men Thurgood Marshall and Charles Houston to challenge biases at the university, which had no laws requiring segregation in its colleges.
 The fraternity assisted in a similar case that involved fraternity brother Lloyd Gaines.
 In Gaines v.
 Canada, the most important segregation case since Plessy v.
 Ferguson, Gaines was denied admission to the Law School at the University of Missouri because he was black.
-Alpha men Houston and Sidney Redmon successfully argued "States that provide only one educational institution must allow blacks and whites to attend if there is no separate school for blacks."
+Alpha men Houston and Sidney Redmon successfully argued that "States that provide only one educational institution must allow blacks and whites to attend if there is no separate school for blacks."

 In 1940, true to its form as the "first of first", Alpha Phi Alpha sought to end racial discrimination within its membership.
-The use of the word "Negro" in the membership clause of the constitution which referred to "any Negro male student" would be changed to read "any male student."
+The use of the word "Negro" in the membership clause of the constitution, which referred to "any Negro male student," would be changed to read "any male student."
 The unanimous decision to change the constitution happened in 1945 and was the first official action by a BGLO to allow the admission of all colors and races.
 Bernard Levin became the first non-black member in 1946, and Roger Youmans became the first non-black member to address the fraternity at the 1954 general convention.

-After the attack on Pearl Harbor in 1941 and the nation's entry into World War II, the fraternity fought to secure rights for its membership within the ranks of officers in the armed forces.
-The types of warfare encountered evidenced the nexus between education and war, with illiteracy decreasing a soldier's usefulness to the Army that could only be addressed with the inclusion of a large number of college educated men among the ranks of officers.
+After the attack on Pearl Harbor in 1941 and the nation's entry into World War II, the fraternity fought to secure rights for its members within the ranks of officers in the armed forces.
+The types of warfare encountered evidenced the nexus between education and war, with illiteracy decreasing a soldier's usefulness to the Army that could only be addressed with the inclusion of a large number of college-educated men among the ranks of officers.
 Alpha men served in almost every branch of the military and civilian defense programs during World War II.
 The leadership of the fraternity encouraged Alpha men to buy war bonds, and the membership responded with their purchases.
 The fraternity's long tradition of military service has remained strong.
 Alpha's military leaders Samuel Gravely and Benjamin Hacker were followed by other fraternity members who lead and serve in the armed forces.